mikaelvesavuori/figmagic/readme.md

 * Extract design tokens for colors, typography (line heights, font sizes, font families), spacing, and grids.
 * Get design specifications for all of your Master Components.

+Note: Requires that your document structure is identical to what I show in the template site at [https://www.figma.com/file/KLLDK9CBSg7eAayiTY3kVqC8/Figmagic-Design-System-Example](https://www.figma.com/file/KLLDK9CBSg7eAayiTY3kVqC8/Figmagic-Design-System-Example).

 ## Approach and use cases

 There's a lot to say here about the use cases and approaches taken by other tools.
 I will be writing an article on the motivations behind the project later on.